-A small group of fathers started Providence Classical Christian School.
+A small group of families started Providence Classical Christian School.
 Their hope was to educate their children in the fear and admonition of the Lord, using the classical framework as the guide for instruction.
 Their families desired a school that would teach their children to think biblically about God and His creation, to love Him with all their minds, to imitate His commands in their actions, and to learn to be like Him in all their ways.

 The first classes were held two days per week in a small church basement in Bellevue, Washington.
 Providence opened with 18 students and 4 teachers with classes for 3rd-4th grades, 5th-6th grades, and 7th-8th grades.

 It was a small beginning, but God richly blessed the school, and enrollment continued to slowly grow as more families caught the vision and joined the Providence community.

 In response to God’s blessing, Providence moved to a building in Lynnwood, which allowed for more classrooms and more space in 2001.
 The Lynnwood facility, a retired public elementary school building, would serve as the school’s location for the next thirteen years.
 Along with more space, the moved provided the budding school with sports fields and a gym for PE and after-school athletics.

 Providence became a charter member of the Association of Classical Christian Schools (ACCS) in 2004 and remains an active member and participant in the ACCS.
 The curriculum at Providence is founded on the rich liberal arts core curriculum, including math and science.
 The curriculum at Providence is rich in the core liberal arts as well as math and science.
 Students learn to think and act biblically and pursue academic excellence in all they do as they immerse themselves in a curriculum rich in history, literature, math, science, Latin, logic, music, and rhetoric.